What is a business war game & how do I organise one?

 - A facilitator to ensure the smooth running of the event and to communicate information.
 The facilitator may also add additional information during a round that changes the business environment and forces the teams to modify their plans.
 An independent facilitator can, additionally act as an umpire to adjudicate in disputes between teams and suggest which strategies are most likely to win out in the given situations.
 There is sometimes also an “umpire team” that assesses each team’s moves and determines the probable real-life outcomes had the organisations acted as they did during the game rounds.
 An external facilitator is often used to ensure an objective, non-company perspective.
 Avoiding subjective company viewpoints is essential as otherwise the War Game could end up reinforcing, rather than removing, corporate blind spots.

-- Adequate time and space for discussion – a minimum of one day would be required for a basic War Game – and more sophisticated and wide-reaching games require longer periods.
+- Adequate time and space for discussion – a minimum of one day would be required for a basic War Game – and more sophisticated and wide-reaching games require longer periods (of several days).

 War game benefits